-Day 4, Mon, 5 Feb.
+Day 4, Thu, 8 Jan.
 Minca to RNA El Dorado and El Dorado Lodge.
-We will be up early for breakfast and an outing nearby.
+We will be up early for breakfast and an outing nearby, probably including a walk on a side road through second growth.
+Among our targets today will be the very attractive Golden-winged Sparrow, among other lower-elevation species of the foothills of the Santa Martas.
 Later we will head upslope for about two hours to the lodge at El Dorado, making a few stops along the way.
 Night at El Dorado Lodge.

-Days 5-7, Tue-Thu, 6-8 Feb.
+Days 5-7, Fri-Sun, 9-11 Jan.
 El Dorado Lodge and San Lorenzo ridge.
-Our general routine will be an early (pre-dawn, perhaps 4:00 a.m., on the one or two mornings we go to the top of the ridge) departure; a simple breakfast (either at the lodge or as a picnic, depending on our destination for the day); a focused morning of birding; lunch at the lodge; a break after lunch; and easy birding in the late afternoon, followed by happy hour and the list and dinner at the lodge
+Our general routine will be an early (predawn, perhaps 4:00 a.m., on the one or two mornings we go to the top of the ridge) departure; a simple breakfast (either at the lodge or as a picnic, depending on our destination for the day); a focused morning of birding; lunch at the lodge; a break after lunch; and easy birding in the late afternoon, followed by happy hour and the list and dinner at the lodge

 There will also be plenty of time to enjoy the birds in the garden, where the photographic opportunities are excellent, as Crowned Woodnymphs (colombica) and Lesser (formerly Green) Violetears throng the hummingbird feeders, rarer hummingbirds are realistic (White-tailed Starfrontlet, Santa Marta Woodstar, and, exceptionally, Black-backed Thornbill), Blue-naped Chlorophonias (endemic yellow-fronted form psittacina) and Black-capped Tanagers come to the fruit, and many gorgeous flowers are stationary targets.
-There are always a few Santa Marta Brushfinches about, and the scraps behind the kitchen attract Sierra Nevada (part of the now-split Stripe-crowned) Brushfinches (basilicus); the folks that live there can be expected to say that the Black-fronted Wood-Quail (Vulnerable) were there yesterday, and they undoubtedly were!
+There are always a few Santa Marta Brushfinches about, and the scraps behind the kitchen attract Sierra Nevada (part of the former Stripe-crowned, now split up into a plethora of species) Brushfinches (basilicus); the folks that live there can be expected to say that the Black-fronted Wood-Quail (Vulnerable) were there yesterday, and they undoubtedly were!
 From 2014-2018, yesterday was today, and the wood-quail were even coming to a feeder at the corner of the lodge.
-Then in 2019, our only wood-quail came from farther downhill.
+Then in 2019, our only wood-quail came as distant duets from farther downhill.
 Some years, we only hear them, so don't get your hopes up too much.
 Sickle-winged and Band-tailed guans can be rather raucous around the clearing and gang up at feeders and the composting area.
 In other words, it can be boom or bust in certain departments, but this is always a wonderful place.
 The lodge is in a small clearing and the forested road extends above and below, easy birding territory for those with more energy during breaks, and there are a couple of trails on which one or two quiet birders can surprise Lined Quail-Dove or Gray-throated Leaftosser.
 Nights at El Dorado Lodge.